Objectives of Advising

 Working with Students in Academic Jeopardy

-There are many resources available to students in academic jeopardy, including Academic Consultation in the Undergraduate Advising office, LEAD, the Writing Center, Math Help, and On-Track.
+There are many resources available to students in academic jeopardy, including Academic Consultation in the S&T Advising Center, LEAD, the Writing Center, Math Help, and On-Track.
 Students who are on probation should meet with their advisor regularly to discuss a recovery plan for the semester and to monitor progress.
 Students who are on academic deficiency should sign up for On-Track, a program designed for at-risk students.
 Deficient students should also meet regularly with an advisor to monitor progress.

 GPA Calculator: http://registrar.mst.edu/gradpointcalcmst/index.html